Mallikarjun-Roddannavar/ai-testcase-designer-mcp/README.md

 ## ⚙️ Installation

-Follow these steps to set up the AI Testcase Designer MCP server:
+Follow these steps to set up the AI Testcase Designer MCP server locally:

 1. **Clone the repository**
     ```bash